cryptoexamples/CryptoExamples-Guidelines/GUIDELINES_FOR_EVALUATON.md

 - [ ] Updated the `last_update` metadata
 - [ ] Put appropriate tags -->

+## General Requirements

+In general all examples must satisfy the following general requirements:

+- [ ] The example code is secure.
+- [ ] The example code is minimal.
+- [ ] The example code is complete.
+- [ ] The example code is tested.
+- [ ] The example code is runnable.

+*Some of them may conflict.
+Most conflicts can be resolved by following the guidelines.*

 ### Implementation / Example Code

 #### Code